Skip to content

 If you want to expose any results to the caller, declare that via the exposes keyword.

-Both of these optionally accept type:, allow_nil:, allow_blank:, and any other ActiveModel validation (see: reference).
+Both of these optionally accept type:, optional:, allow_nil:, allow_blank:, and any other ActiveModel validation (see: reference).

 ruby